Before You Go

 If you are participating in a non-UNL program (primarily administered by an institution or organization other than UNL), please ask your program provider about insurance coverage.
 If coverage is not as inclusive as UNL's HTH coverage (for example, if it does not include medical evacuation and/or repatriation of remains), you will be required to enroll in UNL's HTH policy for the duration of the program.

-If your program does not require you to enroll in a particular insurance program and you are considering using the health insurance plan you use in the U.S., please review your plan carefully to ensure it will provide adequate coverage while you are out of the country.
-Again, if your current plan's coverage is not as inclusive as UNL's HTH coverage, you will be required to enroll in UNL's HTH policy for the duration of the program.
+If your program does not require you to enroll in any particular insurance plan, you will be required to enroll in UNL's HTH policy for the duration of the program.

 Coverage during Independent Travel

-If you plan to travel independently outside of the program dates, you will have the option to extend your HTH coverage at an additional cost.
-It is your responsibility to contact the Education Abroad Office to request extended coverage beyond your program dates.
+If you plan to travel independently outside of the official program dates, you will have the option to extend your HTH coverage at an additional cost of $11.30 per week.
+You are strongly encouraged to extend your coverage to include the entire duration of your international trip, from the day you depart the U.S. to the day you return to the U.S.

 Continuous Insurance Coverage in the U.S.